howaeri/cortex-loop/README.md

 - **Checks the foundation first.** Runs git churn analysis before major edits so you're not renovating a building with a cracked foundation.
 - **Maps the repo.** Generates a `repomap_artifact_v1` so file discovery is fast and grounded, not guesswork.

-## What Cortex Is Not

-Not an agent framework.
-Not a Claude Code replacement.
-Not a multi-agent orchestrator.
-Not prompt theater.
-Cortex is a quality gate.
-That's it.

 ---

 ## Current Status: Alpha

 Cortex is real, working, and in active development.
-Here's where things stand:

 | Area | Status |
 | --- | --- |